german/redis_orm/README.md

 ## Saving records

-When saving object to Redis new Hash is created with keys/values equal to the properties/values of the saving object.
-The object then
+When saving object standard ActiveModel's #valid? method is invoked at first.
+Then appropriate callbacks are run.
+Then new Hash in Redis is created with keys/values equal to the properties/values of the saving object.

+The object's id is stored in "model_name:ids" sorted set with Time.now.to_f as a score.
+So records are ordered by created_at time by default.

 ## Tests